modernweb-dev/web/docs/learn/standards-based/servers-and-clients.md

 Now if you where to request `https://my-domain.com/main.html`, the server would send back the infamous "404 - File not found" error, since there's no `/main.html` file in the web root.
 Likewise, if you were to rename `index.html` to `main.html`, then `https://my-domain.com/help.html` would work but `https://my-domain.com/` would give a "404".

-## Links to outside of your server

-Give the following folder structure on the server

-However especially when working with local web servers for development we can easily set the server root to `/var/www/about/` for example.
-We can do this by starting a server within the folder.
-Typically it looks something like this
+### Files Outside the Web Root

+In the above examples, the server used the default web root `/var/www/html`, but we could just as easily have configured it to use `/var/www/html/about`, e.g. by changing into that directory and starting a server from the command line

 ```bash
 cd /var/www/about
 http-server
 ```

-This however means that every file outside of my server root is NOT accessible to it.

-For the server all the files it sees are
+If we did that, though, the server would not be able to read `help.html`.
+The only files it can serve are:

 ```
 .